 Nicolas Archambault shot to fame after winning the first season of the Canadian version of “So You Think You Can Dance”.
 He later went on to become a judge of this same show.
 He accumulated worldwide renown as a dancer, choreographer, producer, director, and stage manager, collaborating with international stars such as Madonna, Janet Jackson, and many more.
 Nicolas Archambault exudes masculinity, debunking any preconceived ideas about male dancers.
 In a more modern version, he personifies the qualities that John Travolta did in the 70s: animal attraction, undeniable charisma, and touching sensitivity.

-Saturday Night Fever is a unique entertainment event that has already seduced critics and impressed nearly 60,000 spectators at Le Capitole, notably for its elaborate dance numbers and high-tech special effects.
+Saturday Night Fever is a unique entertainment event that has already seduced critics and impressed nearly 85,000 spectators, notably for its elaborate dance numbers and high-tech special effects.
 Renowned dancer and choreographer Nico Archambault personifies Tony Manero, the mythical character brought to life on screen by John Travolta in the cult movie with the same name, marking an entire generation in 1977.

 Wynn Holmes has always been inspired and passionate about all forms of dance.
 Synthesizing emotive movement with the narrative, Holmes explores body politics, interlacing them with feminism, social status, and race.
 Although her personal influences and creative gurus could be perceived as somewhat “underground”, Wynn Holmes manages to refine her sensitivity in pop culture productions, television series and large-scale performances.
 Her recent choreography and performance credits include: The Kills, Cœur de pirate, Madonna, Gap, Nike, MTV, So You Think You Can Dance Canada, Young Galaxy, Foxtrott, RZA and Cirque du Soleil.
 One of her first experiences in Quebec was as artistic director for the television production Ils Dansent.